DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDropDownButton/1 Configuration/noDataText.md

 ---
 ---
 ##### shortDescription
-Specifies text or HTML markup displayed in the drop-down menu when it does not contain any items.
+Specifies the text or HTML markup displayed in the drop-down menu when it does not contain any items.

 ---
 <!-- %fullDescription% -->